raviumadi/biosonix/_posts/techniques/2023-09-08-Calls-Before-Echoes.md

 ---
 Most field recordings of bat echolocation calls come with reflections from various surfaces, including the ground.
 However,  the direct call arrives first, followed by the corresponding echoes.
 Here, we explore the primary analysis of echolocation call recordings obtained in the field condition.

 Analyses on field recordings commonly employ a peak detection technique with some threshold to ignore the next `n` samples so that the next detection point is outside the same call.
-An example MATLAB code is here:
+An example MATLAB&reg; code is here:

 ~~~ matlab
 [signal, fs] = audioread('rec.wav');